ParedesGab/PP2-memory-game/README.md

 + The main page of the Galaxy Memory Game, consists of the game heading and the home menu buttons.

 + The intention was to have a simple yet impactful background that would immediately introduce the galactic theme of the Memory Game.

++ Importantly, the same background is used across all pages.

 + In addition, the fun universe background allows the title and buttons to stand out.